-We are sitting on the fourth floor in EADA Barcelona city centre campus in the heart of the smart city of Barcelona.
-Eager to understand what “smart city” stands for, over 30 master’s and MBA students from all over the world waited for guest speaker Renato de Castro, too begin his presentation.
+We are sitting on the fourth floor in EADA Barcelona city centre campus in the heart of the smart city of Barcelona, eager to understand what “smart city” stands for.
+Over 30 master and MBA students from all over the world are excited to hear from guest speaker Renato de Castro.
 Renato is CEO of Suiphos –and a world-renowned lecturer on international strategy and attracting investors to smart cities.

-According to Renato, smart cities represent a change of mindset — applying new technologies for a better life, without changing the DNA of the city itself.
-So now it is up to us to be smart enough to take advantage of this revolution that is bringing thousands of job opportunities, and even more for those with international profiles.
+According to Renato, smart cities represent a change in mindset: applying new technologies for a better life, without changing the DNA of the city itself.
+Attendees left with the realisation that it was up to us to be “smart” enough to take advantage of this revolution that is bringing new job opportunities, particularly for candidates with international profiles.

 Article written by Marta Balaguer, International Master in Marketing student and attendee of the conference City Smartup: Fostering the new urban revolution.